-• Wateringbury CE Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.

-- Further information can be found in data protection, acceptable use policies and/or online safety policy. - Wateringbury CE Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Debbie Johnson, a member of the senior leadership team, and Adele Solomides, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- DSTC is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
+Further information can be found in Acceptable Use Policy, Staff Code of Conduct and Student Confidentiality Policy. - DSTC will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Matthew Allen (DDSL), a member of the senior leadership team and Nick Bungard governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.